 There are certain things that you can and cannot buy with a Direct Payment.
-Our booklet, Direct Payments - Frequently Asked Questions, will give you a quick and easy understanding of what your Direct Payment can be used for.
+Our booklet, Direct Payments - Frequently Asked Questions, will give you an understanding of what your Direct Payment can be used for.

 Size: 447.15 KB File format: pdf